 Definition of DAO Governance

 The first thing you need to know before DAO governance best practices would point at the definition of DAO governance.
 Almost over a decade ago, Satoshi Nakamoto issued the first cryptocurrency, Bitcoin, in the form of a whitepaper.
 The document provided the proposal for a decentralized and peer-to-peer cash system.
 Over the course of time, the P2P cash system has now come up with new facilities for allowing transactions without compromising data security and integrity.

 With the arrival of blockchain, users have been concerned regarding the adoption of new governance models in systems with multiple parties.
 Blockchain basically suggests that users would not fall under the control of any central entity.
 This is where you would face the need for establishing clarity regarding governance.

 The origins of DAO governance token started off in 2013, with the arrival of DAOs or Decentralized Autonomous Companies (DACs) as they were called during that time.
 The DACs had clearly defined laws and business rules in the source code while entrusting cryptocurrency as the shares in the organization.

 You can find better clarity in answers to “What is a DAO governance?” by understanding DAOs.
-Decentralized Autonomous Organizations or DAOs are not the representatives for a single application but for an organization.
+Decentralized Autonomous Organizations or DAOs are not the representatives of a single application but of an organization.
 You can define DAO governance as the rules underlying the operations and processes of the DAO alongside the specific actions of DAO members.

 Working of DAOs